Small Good Things Good Things to Buy · Positive News

 Scotland reported verified health progress in June 2026.
 Clinics, public agencies, and partner organizations tracked outcomes with data that outside reviewers could inspect.

-What happened
+What happened?

 Scottish councils reported 100 percent compliance in June 2026 audits covering all secondary schools.
 Dispensers now sit in girls’, boys’, and all-gender toilets to reduce stigma and reach trans pupils.

-How it happened
+How did it happen?

 Local authorities signed bulk purchase contracts with reusable and disposable options.
 Pupil councils test-stock dispensers monthly and text caretakers when levels drop.
 Public Health Scotland published poster kits on product types and disposal.
 Community groups restock village halls under the same programme.

-Why it matters
+Why does it matter?

 Reliable access reduces missed school days and urinary infections from improvised materials.
 All-gender placement cuts embarrassment that blocks uptake.
 Bulk contracts lower unit costs for taxpayers.